I just noticed that on Pop Pop’s menu the dessert listing includes “Fresh Fried Pork Skins.” Respect!

 Things brightened up immediately.
 The waitress was very friendly and cheerful, and greeted me with an amuse bouche of freshly fried pork skins.

 They were delicious.
-I’m not a huge fan of pork skins, even freshly fried pork skins, but I loved these.
+I’m not a huge fan of pork skins, even freshly fried pork skins, but I absolutely loved these.
 They had been dusted with Pop Pop’s spice blend and were actually light and almost melt-in-you-mouth tender.
-There was none of that hardness that normally besets a batch of pork skins.
+There was none of that tooth-breaking hardness that normally besets a batch of pork skins.
 You know, the one’s you end up throwing away.
-They were the best pork skins I’ve ever eaten.
+They were the easily best pork skins I’ve ever eaten.
 Pop Pop was cooking up a fresh batch and I would have ordered some more if I hadn’t already overeaten before I even got there.

 I ordered a pork plate with fried okra and green beans.

 The pork was pulled and loosely tossed in a sauce that was sweetish, but well spiced; and more sauce was served on top of it.
-Regular readers will know that I’m not a fan of sweet sauces, unlike a lot if people: it can smother the flavor of the pork.
+Regular readers will know that I’m not a fan of sweet sauces, unlike most people: it can smother the flavor of the pork.
 A good bit of my pork was sauce-free, however, and that was excellent by any standard.
 It was tender, moist, and with that blend of smoke and pork that makes great barbecue.
 I learned later that Pop Pop’s also has a vinegar and pepper sauce — he was cooking some up while I was there.
 Next time I’m anywhere near Myrtle Beach, I’ll ask for that.

 I’m glad that I ordered the fried okra.
 It was coated with corn meal rather than flour.
 It’s hard to overstate what a difference a corn coating makes in frying vegetables and fish.
 See this post.
 It was the best fried okra I’ve had in more years than I can remember, and I can remember a lot of fried okra.
 It really is worth a trip to Pop Pop’s for the fried okra alone.
 Really.